Sobeston/zig.guide/chapter-2.md

 # Threads

-While zig provides more advanced ways of writing concurrent and parallel code, `std.Thread` is available for making use of OS threads.
+While Zig provides more advanced ways of writing concurrent and parallel code, `std.Thread` is available for making use of OS threads.
 Let's make use of an OS thread.

 ```zig
 fn ticker(step: u8) void {